raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 ---
-# Tracking the racecar OpenCV:
+## Tracking the racecar with OpenCV:

 - **OpenCV Tracking Algorithm** :
     - KCF : Kernelized Correlation Filte is a novel tracking framework that utilizes properties of circulant matrix to enhance the processing speed.